maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 Also signals can wake up tasks if they are in [interruptible](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L84).
 In this case the task code itself should then manage the spurious wake up ([example](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L435)), by checking the event that occurs or [manage the signal](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched/signal.h#L363) (e.g. [`inotify`](https://elixir.bootlin.com/linux/v5.17.9/source/fs/notify/inotify/inotify_user.c#L235) does it), and call [`finish_wait`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/wait.c#L388) to update its state and remove itself from the wait queue.

-Completing the sample code above by managing also the waking up part we'll have something like this:
+Completing the sample code above by managing also the waking up part it will end up with something like this:

 ```
 /* ‘q’ is the wait queue we wish to sleep on */